Aquafina-water-bottle/jp-mining-note/wiki/Updating.md

 to the first two numbers of the current card version.
 (TODO link FAQ) If the first two numbers match, then you are likely safe to manually update the card.

-If they don't match, then you MAY be able to get away with installing it and transferring the old note types to the new note type.
+If they don't match, then you MAY be able to get away with installing it anyways and transferring the old note types to the new note type.
+For example, a possible way to update the note is:
+1. Install the new version of the note.
+1. Select all the cards you want to transfer to the version, and change note type.
+1. Remove the old note type.
+1. Rename the new note type to the old note type name (`JP Mining Note`).
 See the changelog to see how the fields have changed and how you have to map the old fields to the new fields.

+## Final Steps
+There may be further steps outside of just updating the card, such as updating Yomichan's templates / format.
+Further instructions on these are written below.